 If you’ve been with us for a while, you know how much the toddlers and preschoolers in my daycare LOVE making Christmas crafts.
-If you’ve just joined us recently, let me tell you, cheap and easy Christmas crafts (that look GREAT) are our thing.
+If you’ve found us recently, let me tell you, inexpensive and easy Christmas crafts that look GREAT are our thing.

 As with most of our crafts here in my daycare, our ornaments are always inexpensive to make.
-Most of the supplies can be found around the home or picked up at the dollar store.
+Most of the supplies can be found around your home or picked up at the dollar store.

 Click on the links below the photos to see the full details for each craft.

-15 Gorgeous, Easy Christmas Ornaments for Kids
+30 Easy Kids’ Christmas Ornaments

-Beaded Wreath Ornaments – these easy beaded wreaths are so simple to make, but wonderful for helping toddlers and preschoolers strengthen their fine motor skills.
+Beaded Wreath Ornaments – these easy beaded wreaths are simple to make, but wonderful for helping toddlers and preschoolers strengthen their fine motor skills.

 Easy Paper Candy Canes – older kids will LOVE making these candy cane ornaments.
 They’re so easy, using just markers and paper, and they’re super-addictive.
 Don’t be surprised if you end up with an entire tree covered in candy canes this year.